Already, there are hundreds of videos available on the Sustainable Development Goals. Here, Colm Regan presents his top 5.

 For us, the best place to begin.
 A powerful introduction outlining the issues at stake with striking images and quotes (‘because on earth, everyone has a mission’) and a very different non-westernised approach.
 Made by a large consortium of NGOs worldwide.

 2. We the people

 A promotional video presenting an excellent summary in an immediately accessible and stimulating manner; presents a highly ‘internationalised’ perspective (and you might even recognise some of the people featured).
 A very good place to start.
 Made for the UN Global Goals platform (their site contains many more quality videos).

-3. Home, made in association with Global Citizen, explores earth as our home from a variety of levels, including that from space.
+Made in association with Global Citizen, explores earth as our home and that we can be the first generation to end extreme poverty.
 Again, accessible, excellent and likely to stimulate discussion and debate.

 One of a series of TED talks on SDG related issues and a good place to start.
 It outlines the origins of Global Citizen (the talk is What does it mean to be a citizen of the world by Hugh Evans) and tells a compelling story that most of us will recognise.
 Part of the playlist ‘The Pursuit of Justice’ on TED.
 It’s Australian by the way!

 - Update: this post originally featured a video by Global Citizens on ‘Home’, which has subsequently been removed from YouTube.